Drumcondra, Dublin: Transport

 The area is served by Drumcondra railway station, on the main Drumcondra Road.
 This station initially opened on 1 April 1901 but closed on 1 December 1910 with the termination of Kingsbridge (now Heuston Station) to Amiens Street (now Connolly Station) services.
 Part of the original building was demolished in late 1918.
 It reopened on 2 March 1998 as a station on the Maynooth/Longford commuter line.

 Several Dublin Bus routes serve the Drumcondra area, including the 1, 16, 19, 33, 41 and 41C.
-In addition, the Aircoach express coach service to Dublin Airport stops at the railway station.
+In addition, several private operators operate on what is a main approach road into the city centre, including Aircoach express coach service to Dublin Airport stops at the railway station.

 Features

 One of the main sights of Dublin is Croke Park, where Ireland's national games of Gaelic football and hurling may be seen.
 It has a capacity of 82,300 people, it is one of the largest sports stadiums in Europe.
-'Croker' (as it is colloquially known) is the headquarters of the Gaelic Athletic Association and also houses the official GAA Museum (on St Josephs Avenue, which is off Clonliffe Road).
+'Croker' (as it is colloquially known) is the headquarters of the Gaelic Athletic Association and also houses the official GAA Museum on St Josephs Avenue, off Clonliffe Road.
 The stadium hosts the finals of the All-Ireland Senior Football Championship and All-Ireland Senior Hurling Championship.
 The stadium is a 20-minute walk from Dublin city centre or a 5-minute bus ride.